Right to be forgotten

 ...a "Delete Requested" Key Date is added...

-...and a Notification email is sent by ChurchSuite to the church's designated Data Protection contact (set in Administrator > Profile), alerting them that a person has requested their account be deleted from ChurchSuite.
+...and finally, a Notification email is sent by ChurchSuite (the data processor) to the church's designated Data Protection contact (set in Administrator > Profile), alerting them that a person has requested their account be deleted from ChurchSuite.

 Your church can now follow your preferred pastoral and administrative workflows for removing personal data held on ChurchSuite, before confirming back to the data subject that their request has been actioned.

-Finally, all Data Protection contact notifications, such as 'delete account' requests, are listed in the Recent Activity > Communication log visible in the Administrator > Profile area.
+Data Protection contact notifications, including 'delete account' requests, are recorded in the Communication log visible in the Administrator > Profile area.